 3. Topical Training Seminar

-The topical training seminar meets bi-monthly for two hours during the fall semester, monthly for one hour during the spring semester, and for six total hours during the summer.
+The topical training seminar meets biweekly throughout the internship year.
 This seminar serves as a forum for continued professional development on a variety of topics relevant to work as a practicing psychologist.
 Sessions are facilitated by members of the senior staff and by professionals from the larger campus or Columbia communities.
 Through readings, discussions, and presentations, interns are encouraged to see themselves as psychologists in the context of the agency, the institution, and the discipline.
 A significant focus of the topical training series is on evidence-based practice.
+After receiving a series of “required trainings,” interns have a good deal of input into topics that are covered in the spring and summer semesters.

 4. Outreach Seminar